henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 ### `allows user to change selected story`
 This test is to ensure that a user is able to select a different setting than their primary choice and have it still rendered on screen.

+## Join Room
+The join room testing ensures that the page renders correctly so that users will be able to have a standarized view of the page.
+This test is located at `StoryQuest/app/JoinRoom/__tests__/page.test.tsx`

+### `renders the component without crashing`
+This test makes sure that the whole page renders with out crashing or that any other problems happen

+### `displays the exit button`
+This test is used to mkae sure that the exit button is alsways being displayed on the page. withoutthis button user would not be able to navigate back to the home page.

+### `renders the QR instructions section with correct content`
+This test makes sure that the instructions for scaning the QR code arent tampered with and are still present on the page

+### `renders all four QR instruction images`
+This test is here to

+### `renders the camera section with correct heading`

+### `has the correct structure of nested divs`

+### `does not show the failed popup by default`
 ## Components
 The component testing ensures that each component contained within the webapp exhibits the expected behavior.